Jacoblairm/instadefuse/README.md

 Commands:
 sm_instadefuse_enabled - 1 by default (to enable or disable plugin)

-Have any questions add me on steam (comment on profile before add) - https://steamcommunity.com/id/Jacoblairm

 Change Log:

 v1.2.1 - Fixed bug with v1.2, Molotovs now correctly detected.